SelfHitler/LocationTracker/README.md

 1. Location Based on Network
 2. Location Based on GPS
 3. Location Based on Google Fused Location Client
+4. Movement Speed Based on Previous Location (Harversine Algorithm used)

 How To
 -----------------